thibaultlaurens/dotfiles/README.md

-├── alacritty/                       # terminal config and installer ├── config/                          # .config files for htop, procs and starship prompt ├── docker/                          # install script for docker ├── emacs/                           # emacs config, icon and installer ├── git/                             # git config and global gitignore ├── lang/                            # go, node, rust and python setup and tools ├── osx/                             # osx packages, apps and settings
+├── alacritty/                       # terminal config and installer ├── config/                          # .config files for htop, procs and starship prompt ├── docker/                          # install script for docker ├── emacs/                           # emacs config and installer ├── git/                             # git config and global gitignore ├── lang/                            # go, node, rust and python setup and tools ├── osx/                             # osx packages, apps and settings